Computer-Science-and-Maths-KS3-To-KS5/dijkstra-two-stack-calculator-EthanC-427/analysis/analysis.md

         4. Divide (/)
     2. The program should ignore left brackets and spaces
     3. The program should perform an operation every time a right bracket is reached
-4. The program should display the result of the evaluation
+4. The program should display the result of the evaluation as a real number